 Your prior non-compete agreements might not be enforceable

-As of 2020, non-compete agreements that do not meet certain standards will be void in Washington State.
+Ever since 2020, non-compete agreements that do not meet certain standards are void in Washington State.
 Both new and previously existing noncompetition agreements must comply with the new law.

 - The employer discloses all the terms of the non-compete during or before making an offer, or provides additional compensation if the employee is already employed with the employer.